 Bowen port and marina

-The entire area is well covered by VMR and Coastguard facilities and services.
-And we area paid member of the VMR
+The entire area is well covered by Marine Rescue facilities and services.
+And we are a paid member of the Whitsunday Marine Rescue.

 OPERATING OUTSIDE OF NORMAL OPERATING AREAS: